SN-Host/X-Search/Configuring new domains.md

 - ``aria-label`` is the name of an identifying attribute on the target element.
 Anything works, so long as it's unique and unlikely to change.
 - ``"Go to the next page"`` is the value of the identifying attribute.

-And that's our xpath field!
+And that's our **Post-search XPath** field!
 Bear in mind that you might need to define more than one for other domains.

 ## Testing your domain